djc/instant-xml/README.md

 great fit for XML, limiting serde-based tools like quick-xml. instant-xml more rigorously maps the XML data model (including namespaces) to Rust types while providing a serde-like interface.

-This library is used in production at [Instant Domains](https://instantdomains.com/).
+This library is used in production at [Instant Domain Search](https://instantdomainsearch.com/).

 ## Features